The great aim of our legislation has been to do away with the tribal system and assimilate the Indian people in all respects with the other...

 Chiefs and Council have a tremendous number of responsibilities to their communities, to meet Aboriginal Affairs and Northern Development Canada requirements (for those that are not self-governed) and frequently a high number of requests for meetings from organizations also wanting to work with them, proposals to review etc. If you want your organization to be viewed in a beneficial light, don’t waste their time.
-Send the right people to meetings - they should be informed, prepared to negotiate, and to make decisions.
+Send the right people to meetings - they should be informed and prepared to negotiate and make decisions.

 If you will be meeting with Chief and Council your organization should send someone of equal stature – the CEO and/or President.
-It can be seen as disrespectful to send anyone further down the organization and it puts whomever you send on spot as they could be challenged with “Who are you and why are we talking to you?”
+It can be seen as disrespectful to send anyone further down the organization and it puts whomever you send on the spot as they could be challenged with “Who are you and why are we talking to you?”
 How do you answer?
 You can say you are there representing the CEO.
-If you don’t have decision making powers, it’s a good idea to have the CEO on standby, brief her/him on what has transpired to date, and what you should say in response to the terms.
-A better, more respectful and efficient scenario is to have the top brass attend so that it is a true chief to chief negotiation.
+If you don’t have decision-making powers, it’s a good idea to have the CEO on standby, brief her/him on what has transpired to date, and what you should say in response to the terms.
+A better, more respectful and efficient scenario is to have the top brass attend so that it is a true chief-to-chief negotiation.

 If you work for either level of government and have been assigned to attend a negotiation meeting with a First Nation community, you too will be challenged on who you are.
 What do you say?
 We suggest something like this “I’m the Minister’s representative so when you’re talking to me, you’re talking to the Minister.
 I have their authority to gather information and help gather information and even form decisions, but like yourselves, I cannot make decisions in isolation and do need to talk to my colleagues.”